 Excellent travel guide video about South Korea from Expedia channel

 The best places to visit in South Korea are:

 This tiny village is situated at the southernmost tip of Namhae-gun.
-The village is blessed with the most alluring view of fields spread across a steep mountain overlooking the vast sea.
+It is blessed with the most alluring view of fields spread across a steep mountain overlooking the vast sea.
 An ideal picnic spot or a retreat of peace, Darangee Village offers the best of South Korea.

 Darangee Village map:

 If mountains are your calling, this is the best place to be.
-An excellent hiking atop the beautiful Seorak Mountain is all you need to kick-start your day.
-The view from the peak is right from a movie and is undoubtedly going to uplift your mood.
+Excellent hiking atop the beautiful Seorak Mountain is all you need to kick-start your day.
+The view from the peak is straight out of a movie scene and will undoubtedly lift any kind of disposition.
 The place is believed to be reminiscent of the spine of a dinosaur and is popularly known as the Dinosaur Ridge.

 The place is a grand volcanic crater formed about 5000 years ago due to Hydrovolcanic eruptions on the Jeju Island.
 It is shaped like a tuff cone and resembles a huge castle.
 These features were enough to land this spot on the UNESCO World Heritage List.
 The peak, till date, preserves a bowl-shaped crater and showcases vast structural marvels due to the sea cliff.
 As astonishing as it may sound, the hike to the peak is not a piece of cake.
 It is a steep slope of a good 182 meters.
-The hike is worth it because of the splendid and breathtaking view from atop.
+The hike is well worth it because of the splendid and breathtaking view from the apex.

 The primary producer of Tea in Korea is the Boseong Green Tea Field.
 You can relish Green Tea in many tasty snacks and desserts while capturing the scenic beauty around.
 The place has been a background for many Korean flicks.
-If you’re planning a trip to South Korea, try and make it to this site in May for the much-awaited The festival, the Green Tea Festival.
+If you’re planning a trip to South Korea, try and make it to this site in May for the much-awaited celebration, The Green Tea Festival.